In situ tuning of dynamical Coulomb blockade on Andreev bound states in hybrid nanowire devices

-The basic idea is sketched in Figs. 1b and 1c.
+The basic idea is sketched in Figs. 1(b) and 1(c).
 A voltage, $V_{\text{Bias}}$, is applied to the first electrode.
 The current $I$ is measured after passing through the InAs-Al wire, the second electrode and the film ($R$).
 The differential conductance of the InAs-Al wire is calculated as $G=dI/dV$, where $V = V_{\text{Bias}}-I\times R$.
-The remaining InAs segment is connected to the third electrode (terminal) extending all the way to the bonding pad on the chip.
+The remaining InAs segment is connected to the third electrode (terminal), which extends all the way to the bonding pad on the chip.
 The bonding pad is connected to a fridge line whose room-temperature end is floated.
-The large capacitance of the pad ($C \sim$10 pF) short-circuits the high-frequency quantum fluctuations.
-Since the DCB strength is determined by the environmental impedance for a frequency range from 0 to tens of GHz, the capacitor $C$ can significantly reduce this high-frequency impedance if the InAs segment is opened by SW.
-In this way, even though the DC current solely flows through the InAs-Al wire and $R$, the third terminal (opened for DC and grounded for high frequency) can reduce the DCB contribution of $R$.
-We call this regime weak DCB or even no DCB, depending on the SW tunability of the segment conductance.
-A zero-energy ABS, formed near the barrier, will be resolved as a ZBP.
-The fridge base temperature ($T$) is non-zero.
+The large capacitance of the pad ($C \sim$ 10 pF) can short-circuit the high-frequency quantum fluctuations.
+Since the DCB strength is determined by the environmental impedance regarding a frequency range from 0 to tens of GHz, the capacitor $C$ can significantly reduce this high-frequency impedance if the InAs segment is opened by SW.
+In this way, even though the dc current solely flows through the InAs-Al wire and $R$, the third terminal (opened for dc but grounded for high frequency) can reduce the DCB effect induced by $R$.
+We call this regime the weak DCB.
+A zero-energy ABS, formed near the barrier, will be resolved as a ZBP at low (but finite) temperatures.
 If 0 K could be reached, no matter how weak the DCB strength is, the zero-bias tunneling $G$ could always be suppressed to zero, splitting the ABS-induced ZBPs.
-More negative gate voltage on SW can pinch off the InAs segment and restore the DCB due to $R$ (Fig. 1c).
+More negative gate voltage on SW can pinch off the InAs segment and restore the DCB induced by $R$ (Fig. 1(c)).
 In this strong DCB regime, an ABS-induced ZBP will split due to the strong suppression of $G$ at zero bias.
-The right panels sketch the conductance line shapes (not in scale) in these two cases.
-Similar ideas of tuning DCB using a gate switch and large capacitors have been previous implemented in the system of two dimensional electron gases \cite{Pierre_2007_PRL, Pierre2011,Jezouin_2013}.
+The right panels sketch the conductance line shapes (not in scale) in the two cases.
+We note that similar ideas of tuning DCB using a gate switch and large capacitors, i.e. the three-terminal geometry, have been previous implemented in the system of two dimensional electron gases \cite{Pierre_2007_PRL, Pierre2011,Jezouin_2013}.